tinymce/tinymce-docs/integrations/swing.md

 #### A note about integrations

-> Note: TinyMCE provides references to third-party integrations/code to help users build great products with TinyMCE.
+> Note: TinyMCE references to third-party integrations/code to help users build great products with TinyMCE.
 For support related issues such as queries about this integration, please [contact support](https://support.tiny.cloud/hc/en-us/requests/new) or join the [TinyMCE Community](https://community.tiny.cloud/).